Alberta Summer Games Roster Announcements

-AGE GROUPS: Bantam: Athletes eligible to participate will be graduating in June from Grade 9 or lower Grades and will not turn 17 during the calendar year of 2016.
+AGE GROUPS: Bantam: Athletes eligible to participate will be graduating in June from Grade 9 or lower Grades and will not turn 17 during the calendar year of 2018.

 ZONE TEAM COMPOSITION: Note: The maximum team size shall be 35 competitors per Zone with 7 Adults (coaches/staff) associated with the team.

 Athletes: Athletes eligible to participate will be graduating in June from Grade 9 or lower Grades and will not turn 17 during the calendar year of competition.
 Anyone, regardless of gender or previous playing experience, fitting the age category may try out for their Zone team.

-* Organizers may charge more if they plan to cover training camp expenses such as meals and accommodation.
-Limit $200 for Zones 3, 5 & 6 with centralized teams and $300 for Zones 1, 2, 4, 7, & 8 with spread out teams to assist with accommodation,travel and meals for Training Camps.
+Fees: $85 per individual will be charged to tryout for the Zone Team.
+The fees go to Football Alberta covers the cost of the team jersey, officials fees, athletic therapy coverage, and ASG Individual Registration Fee.
+Once the teams are selected the Participant fee is $200 for Zones 3, 5 & 6 with centralized teams and $300 for Zones 1, 2, 4, 7, & 8 with spread out teams to assist with accommodation,travel and meals for Training Camps.

 - Eight (8) team tournament